Finance Basics: High-Yield Savings Accounts

 A high-yield savings account is a type of account that gives you a much higher interest rate than regular savings accounts.
 Banks and online financial institutions have improved these accounts to help you save more money over time.

 High-yield savings accounts usually offer better rates, especially at online banks with lower costs.
-For instance, a standard savings account may provide about 0.5% APY (Annual Percentage Yield), while many high-yield accounts can offer over 4% APY.
+For instance, a standard savings account may provide about 0.5% APY, while many high-yield accounts can offer up to 5% APY.
 This big difference can help you earn a lot more in a year.

 Knowing the difference between regular and high-yield savings accounts can help you make smarter money choices.
 Now that you know this, you can look into the benefits and features of high-yield savings accounts.